TeamCOMPAS/COMPAS/README.md

 Please email your queries to compas-user@googlegroups.com.
 You are also welcome to join the [COMPAS User Google Group](https://groups.google.com/forum/#!members/compas-user) to engage in discussions with COMPAS users and developers.

 ## Acknowledgements
 If you use this code or parts of this code for results presented in a scientific publication, we would greatly appreciate if you send us your paper reference and make your input settings and output data publicly available by uploading it to the [COMPAS Zenodo community](https://zenodo.org/communities/compas/).
 Please also kindly include citations to our COMPAS methods paper https://ui.adsabs.harvard.edu/abs/2021arXiv210910352T/abstract.
-As the public COMPAS code is a product of work by the entire COMPAS collaboration over many years; we kindly request that, in recognition of this team effort, the paper is cited as “Team COMPAS: J. Riley et al.”.
+As the public COMPAS code is a product of work by the entire COMPAS collaboration over many years, we kindly request that, in recognition of this team effort, the paper is cited as “Team COMPAS: J. Riley et al.”.
 An example bibtex code is:

 @ARTICLE{COMPAS:2021methodsPaper,